-The Family stream of the Migration Program allows the permanent migration of close family members of Australian citizens, of permanent residents, and of eligible New Zealand citizens.
+The Family stream of the Migration Program allows the permanent migration of close family members of Australian citizens, permanent residents, and eligible New Zealand citizens.
+It focuses on partners and parents, but also provides the opportunity for additional family members, such as aged dependent relatives, carers, remaining relatives and orphan relatives, to join their family in Australia.
 There are three visa categories: